What you need to know about ringworm

 Skin ringworm and groin infection

-Most cases are treated with OTC anti-fungal creams.
+Most cases are treated with anti-fungal creams.
 Individuals should read instructions carefully - anti-fungal creams do not all have the same instructions.
+These can be purchased over-the-counter or online.

 If symptoms are severe, or if they cover a large area of the body and do not respond to OTC medications, the doctor may prescribe a prescription-strength topical medication.